nathan-barry/nathan.rs/content/posts/curserve.md

 ## Conclusion

 Hackathons are fun!
 I highly recommend.
 I had a great experience at Cal Hacks this year.
 As for the research direciton, it is always insightful to explore new ideas.

-This is just apart of the typical research journey, churning through ideas and figuring out what is worth working on vs what is not (or what has already been done before).
+This is fairly typical of research process, churning through ideas and figuring out what is worth working on vs what is not (or what has already been done before).
 Onto the next idea!